Canadian ‘Playboy’ Model Khloe Terae Rocks An Almost Entirely See-Through White Swimsuit

-Khloe Terae’s swimsuit may officially go down as being white, but it could almost be considered transparent.
+Khloe Terae’s swimsuit may officially go down as being white, but the garment could almost be considered transparent.

 The Canadian Playboy model posted a racy Instagram picture this weekend showing herself reclining on a surfboard in water that turned her white swimsuit to almost entirely see-through.
 The picture was a huge hit with fans, racking up thousands of likes and compliments.